 Cons: It tends to get a little loud in the dining room (I guess that’s to be expected in a former bus station), and it’s such a popular place that it can be difficult to get reservations.

 VERDICT: I’ve personally never had a bad meal at The Grey.
-It’s a great spot for foodies!
+The “water” section of the menu is my personal favorite.

 The Grey | 109 Martin Luther King Jr. Blvd., Savannah, Georgia 31401

 Insider Tip: Try to make reservations a month or two in advance.
 If you sit in the bar area near the front windows, you’ll have a great view and you can sometimes luck out with same-day seating.
-That room is actually my favorite place to dine!
-You’ll have a nice view into the kitchen from there, too.
+You can peek into the kitchen from there, too.

 Clary’s Cafe